-Performance Management Model:- The performance of a company is measured against the objectives set.
-The performance is positive if it meets or exceeds the objectives.
+Performance management of a company is measured against the objectives set.
+Therefore performance is positive if it meets or exceeds the objectives.
 It is negative if it is lower than the objectives.
-The gap between objectives and performance comes from a voluntary (decision-making) or non-voluntary change (external event).
-To evaluate changes and performance of the company, performance indicators are used.
-Good performance management ensures optimal, balanced and sustainable performance of the company.
-Below are the objectives of performance management model.
+Thus the gap between objectives and performance comes from a voluntary (decision-making) or non-voluntary change (external event).
+Hence to evaluate changes and performance of the company, performance indicators are used.
+In addition good performance management ensures optimal, balanced and sustainable performance of the company.
+So below are the objectives of the model.

 Objectives of Performance Management